Marousi metro station

 The station is managed by STASY, and was rebuilt with step-free access as part of the renovation of Line 1 in 2004.

 History

-At the same site there was a station of the former Lavrion Square-Strofyli railway at km 13.320 from Lavriou Square station.
-It was opened on 4 February 1885 and shut down on 8 August 1938.
+The Marousi metro station is on the site of a former Lavrion Square–Strofyli railway station called Amarousion, which was open from 4 February 1885 to 8 August 1938.

-The current metro station, on an elevated viaduct, opened on 1 September 1957: in 2004, ISAP renovated the station with a new roof and step-free access.
+The current metro station on an elevated viaduct was built by the Hellenic Electric Railways, and opened on 1 September 1957: in 2004, the Athens–Piraeus Electric Railways renovated the station with a new roof and step-free access.